6cm is How Many mm? A practical guide to Metric Conversions

 Both centimeters (cm) and millimeters (mm) are units of length within the metric system.
 They represent subdivisions of the meter:

 The key relationship we need to focus on is that there are 10 millimeters in every centimeter.
-This is because "centi" means one-hundredth and "milli" means one-thousandth.
-Therefore, a centimeter is ten times larger than a millimeter.
+Day to day, this is because "centi" means one-hundredth and "milli" means one-thousandth.
+So, a centimeter is ten times larger than a millimeter.

 The Conversion: 6cm to mm